 In Iowa’s workers’ compensation system, there are two main types of workplace injuries.
 The first is a “body as a whole” injury – this is an injury to the core of the body like the head, neck, or back.
 The second is a “scheduled member” injury.
 This is an injury to a limb or an eye.
 The Second Injury Fund provides compensation to injured workers who had an injury in the past and then a workplace injury.

 In the past, our client sustained an injury to his foot while in Afghanistan.
-Therefore, Attorney Jordan Christensen made a claim against the Second Injury Fund, so that he could not be locked out from an industrial disability analysis for his new shoulder and leg injury.
+Our attorney made a claim against the Second Injury Fund, so that he could not be locked out from an industrial disability analysis for his new shoulder and leg injury.

-Attorney Christensen settled this workers’ compensation claim for $150,000 via mediation.
+Hupy and Abraham settled this workers’ compensation claim in Iowa for $150,000 via mediation.